stephansturges/Tator/readme.md

 - Activate a classifier by picking its `.pkl` artifacts or by selecting a completed training run; metadata auto-selects the correct CLIP backbone and labelmap.
 - Guidance text explains backbone auto-detection when a `.meta.pkl` file accompanies the classifier.

+### Qwen Config Tab
+- Edit the base prompts that power the Qwen Assist workflows.
+Each template must include `{image_type}`, `{items}`, and `{extra_context}` placeholders; the labeling tab fills them with the per-image inputs.
+- Set sensible defaults for the type of imagery you work with (e.g. “overhead drone image”) and add boilerplate context (such as “Respond with JSON only”).
+- Save changes, restore the defaults, or reload the live configuration at any time—handy when you run multiple backends with different prompt needs.
+- The labeling tab exposes per-image overrides (custom prompt, image-type tweak, extra context) that layer on top of whatever defaults you set here.

 ### Predictors Tab
 - Choose how many SAM predictors stay resident (current + optional next/previous) so you can preload in whichever direction you travel.
 - See live stats for active/loaded slots, predictor RAM consumption, total FastAPI RAM usage, and free system memory.
 Values refresh automatically every few seconds while the tab is open.
 - The Label Images tab respects this budget immediately: with 1 predictor only the current image stays hot, with 2 the “next” image preloads, and with 3 you also keep the previous image ready for instant backtracking.

+### Backend Tab
+- Configure the base URL that the UI uses for all API calls.
+Enter `http://host:port` (tunnels supported) and click **Save**; the setting persists in `localStorage` so it survives reloads.
+- Use **Test Connection** to ping `/sam_slots` on the target server and confirm it’s reachable before switching tabs.
+- Handy when you run the FastAPI backend on a remote GPU box and access it over SSH port forwarding.

 ## Command-Line Training
 The UI shares its engine with `tools/train_clip_regression_from_YOLO.py`: